How To Calculate The Surrender Value Of Life Insurance Policy

 Factors to Consider While Calculating Surrender Value

-3. Policy Type: Endowment, whole life, and ULIP plans may have different surrender value formula calculations, affecting the final payout.
+3. Policy Type: Endowment plans, whole life plans, and ULIP plans may have different surrender value formula calculations, affecting the final payout

 Types of Surrender Value in a Life Insurance Policy

-To have a better understanding of what is surrender value, let us take a look at its types.
+To have a better understanding of what surrender value is, let us take a look at its types.
 There are generally two kinds of surrender value in a life insurance policy: guaranteed surrender value and a special surrender value.

-• Guaranteed surrender value: Under the guaranteed surrender value of life insurance, the amount or a fixed sum guaranteed is to be owed by the insurance provider on surrendering or giving up on the life insurance policy before the completion of the maturity period.
+• Guaranteed Surrender Value: Under the guaranteed surrender value of life insurance, the insurance provider is required to pay a fixed sum on surrendering the policy before the maturity period ends.

 The guaranteed surrender value of a life insurance policy is decided based on the surrender value determinant stipulated in the policy papers.
 This surrender value determinant is usually the percentage of the cumulative premium amount paid.
 The surrender value of a life insurance policy, in this case, rises with the number of years of the policy.

 The surrender value factor will grow close to 100% of the total premiums paid when the life insurance policy progresses near maturity.
-Therefore, in this case, the guaranteed surrender value is computed as cumulative premiums paid that are multiplied by the surrender value factor.
+Therefore, in this case, the guaranteed surrender value is computed by multiplying cumulative premiums paid by the surrender value factor.

-• Special surrender value: This special surrender value of a life insurance policy is customarily higher than the guaranteed surrender value.
+• Special Surrender Value: This special surrender value of a life insurance policy is customarily higher than the guaranteed surrender value.
 However, this entirely depends on the insurance provider.
-Specific surrender value relies on the amount ensured, premiums paid by the policyholder, policy course, and bonuses.
+Specific surrender value relies on the amount ensured, premiums paid by the policyholder, policy term, and bonuses.

 Reasons Why Policyholders Choose to Surrender Their Policies?